czakdesign/website/tutorials/layout/index.md

 <img src="images/lakes.jpg" style="border:1px solid black" alt="finished lakes app that you'll build in 'Building a Layout'">

-This guide then takes a step back to explain Flutter's approach to layout, and shows how to place a single widget on the screen.
+This guide then takes a step back to explain Flutter's approach to layout, and shows you how to place a single widget on the screen.
 After a discussion of how to lay widgets out horizontally and vertically, some of the most common layout widgets are covered.